 Regarding recipients, the populations that receive HCT/Ps from living donors should be considered when evaluating this new information.
 Examples may include women of child-bearing age, including those seeking assisted reproductive technology (ART) treatments to conceive, and immunocompromised persons.

-Also see the FDA’s communication to tissue establishments: Important Information for Human Cell, Tissue and Cellular and Tissue-based Product (HCT/P) Establishments Regarding Zika Virus
+Also see the FDA’s communication to tissue establishments: Important Information for Human Cell, Tissue and Cellular and Tissue-based Product (HCT/P) Establishments Regarding Zika Virus (archived)

 The FDA’s current guidance contains recommendations regarding ZIKV and the blood supply.
 As a precaution, blood establishments may wish to consider whether to take additional measures to address the possibility of increased risk of ZIKV from certain blood components that were collected in the three counties prior to the implementation of blood donor screening tests for ZIKV.